 Madison County to Host Household Hazardous Waste Collection Day

-EDWARDSVILLE — Madison County is offering its residents a free, household hazardous waste collection day later this month on the campus of Southern Illinois University Edwardsville.
+GODFREY — Madison County is offering its residents a free, household hazardous waste collection day later this month.

-The Planning and Development Department and the Illinois Environmental Protection Agency will host the collection event from 8 a.m. to 3 p.m. on Saturday, Oct.
-26 in parking lot P-8 on North Research Drive at SIUE.
-The event is free and open to all Illinois residents.
+The Planning and Development Department will host the collection event from 7 a.m. to 3 p.m. on Sept.
+28, at the Godfrey Ball Fields at Lewis and Clark Community College, 1101 Stamper Lane.

 Get The Latest News!